rubentak/Airflow/README.md

 Once you have completed the above steps, you will have a functional Airflow pipeline for an end-to-end ML workflow, including data ingestion, model training, model deployment, and monitoring.

+### steps so far:

+- created a kmeans ML function
+- defined the DAG in airflow
+- run the DAG in airflow
+-

 ## references: